SMackGBG/ab.Manager/services/Readme.txt

 - (java) A service that collects data from aftonbladet
 - (c++) A service that aggregate data collected from aftonbladet to be returned to web app
-- (phyton) A message que handler of some sort
+- (python) A message que handler of some sort